garrandall/popular-music-data/tracks/shimmy-shimmy-ya-ol--dirty-bastard.md

 (I like the way you talk)

-Ooh, baby, I like it raw
+Oh, baby, I like it raw
 Yeah, baby, I like it raw
-Ooh, baby, I like it raw
+Oh, baby, I like it raw
 Yeah, baby, I like it raw
-Ooh, baby, I like it raw
+Oh, baby, I like it raw
 Yeah, baby, I like it raw
-Ooh, baby, I like it raw
+Oh, baby, I like it raw
 Yeah, baby, I like it raw